 While the thought of a colorectal screening may make you squirm, they’re extremely effective in identifying colon cancer.
-In fact, according to the ACS, it’s estimated that more than half of all colon cancer cases are preventable with regular screenings, which according to ACOG, should begin at age fifty.
+In fact, according to the ACS, it’s estimated that more than half of all colon cancer cases are preventable with regular screenings, which according to ACOG, should begin at age forty-five.
 So, please, make the appointment!

 You might want to start slowing down in your sixties, but don’t let your relaxed pace turn into a sputter and stall.

 At this age, women are at a greater risk for osteoporosis, so you should prioritize physical activity in your schedule, along with scheduling a bone density test around age sixty-five.
 An additional benefit of extra movement is warding off obesity, which not only places strain on your heart and joints, but is also linked to several types of cancer.